Omnichannel marketing is set to take over retail. So what's holding it back? Omnimarketing needs smarter solutions if it wants to succeed.

 If you think mobile is important now, give it a few more years.
 Generation Z will elevate the importance of mobile technology to a completely new (hopefully omnichannel) level.
 The role of mobile, however, is not just to give customers a chance to browse digitally from any location.
 It’s also not just for sending digital messages.
 It’s the power of proximity.

 After proper back-end integration and planning, proximity to specific products, goods, or services is the key to creating the seamless flow from online to offline.
-This will be done primarily through technology like Bluetooth beacons.
+This will be done primarily through technology like Bluetooth beacons for marketing.

 Beacons are those small Bluetooth-based devices that can communicate with your smartphone.
 Most importantly, they may say different things depending on where you stand in the physical world.
 If you’re in a cafe, they may offer you a discount on a slice of cake.
 If you’re maneuvering a festival, they can offer up-to-date information about shows or even recommend events based on your history.
 If you visit your favorite store, they can ping you with information about your loyalty points, what you’ve earned, and even replace the physical card itself—so you don’t have to worry about ever losing it, or overstuffing your wallet, again!